aws-powertools/powertools-lambda-typescript/docs/features/kafka.md

 status: new
 ---

-???+ info "Work in progress"
-    This documentation page is a work in progress for an upcoming feature in Powertools for AWS Lambda.
-If you're seeing this page, it means the release process is underway, but the feature is not yet available on npm.
-Please check back soon for the final version.

 The Kafka Consumer utility transparently handles message deserialization, provides an intuitive developer experience, and integrates seamlessly with the rest of the Powertools for AWS Lambda ecosystem.

 ```mermaid